Pump It Up (video game series)

-Pump It Up (Korean: 펌프 잇 업; RR: Peompeu it eop) is a music video game series developed and published by Andamiro, a Korean arcade game producer.
-The game is similar to Dance Dance Revolution, except that it has five arrow panels as opposed to four, and is typically played on a dance pad with five arrow panels: the top-left, top-right, bottom-left, bottom-right, and a center.
+Pump It Up (Korean: 펌프 잇 업; RR: Peompeu it eop) is a music video game series developed and published by Andamiro, a South Korean arcade game producer.

+The game is similar to Dance Dance Revolution, except that it has five arrow panels as opposed to four, and is typically or mostly played on a dance pad with five arrow panels: the bottom-left, top-left, a center, top-right, and a bottom-right.
 Additional gameplay modes may utilize two five-panel pads side by side.
 These panels are pressed using the player's feet, in response to arrows that appear on the screen in front of the player.
 The arrows are synchronized to the general rhythm or beat of a chosen song, and success is dependent on the player's ability to time and position their steps accordingly.

-The original version of the game was originally released in South Korea on September 20, 1999.
-The game has also been released in other markets, such as North America, South America, and Europe.
-Pump It Up 2019 XX: 20th Anniversary Version is the latest version of the series, released on January 7, 2019, in Latin American countries.
-Pump It Up has tried to cater more to freestyle players than "technical" players with more freestyle-friendly charts, and as a result, the game has more of a culture in the freestyle and breakdancing disciplines.
-However, the game still caters well to technical players with a vast array of high-difficulty songs and stepcharts.